Iliochori: Origin

 In 1812, the French consul Pouqueville visited the region and reported that in the town of Dobrinovo, he found 750 inhabitants.
 After few years, since 1815 in Dobrinovo, there was a continuation of Greek schools.
 Lessons took place in the Monastery of Panaghia and later in some private houses.
 During the year there happened the first great destruction of the community of the inhabitants caused by bubonic plague disease.
 The town had numerous victims, and the inhabitants sheltered themselves in the mountains in order to escape from the disease.

 In 1819 the Metropolita of Ioannina Gabriel visited the communities which suffered from the disease, and in the town he met 160 inhabitants.
 In a letter of Ath.
-Psalidis dated 12-2-1823, sent to Movrokordatos, he described the situation of the Epirus and Tessally, under the Turkish occupation, showing an armed struggle for liberation.
+Psalidis dated 12-2-1823, sent to Movrokordatos, he described the situation of the Epirus and Thessaly, under the Turkish occupation, showing an armed struggle for liberation.
 It reports that in the town of Dobrinovo where people live, they were able to carry weapons.
 The town of Dobrinovo in that period used the school separated for the boys and the girls and was constructed using the aqueduct that brought water to the town and bridges that opened new roads.
 The inhabitants of Dobrinovo travelled a lot and became traders, but they did not forget their town and they contributed for its development.
 The Greek newspaper published in Constantinopolis, speaks about 1200 inhabitants in the town of Dobrinovo.
 Unfortunately for the town, there followed a period of economic decadence.
 The Balkan wars in 1912, then the First World War, blocked the trade activities that the Iliochorites had created with the countries like Bulgaria, Serbia, Montenegro, until Russia.
 Later with the arrival of the Spanish flu pulled down on all the towns including Dobrinovo (Iliochori) with numerous victims.